Ayman-Sobhan/password-generator/README.md

-do whatever you want to do with this just don't sell it without my permission
+make a branch and then dump your code don't make a youtube video about it without my permission